MicrosoftDocs/Viva/Viva/insights/advanced/admin/import-org-data-first.md

 After successful validation, Viva Insights starts processing your new data.
 Processing can take between a few hours and a day or so.
 During processing, you’ll see a “Processing” status on the **Import history** table.

 After processing completes, it's either succeeded or failed.
-Depending on the outcome, you’ll either receive a success notification or a failure notification in the top-right corner of the **Data connections** screen.
+Depending on the outcome, you’ll either find a “Success” or “Failed” status in the **Import history** table.

 #### Processing succeeds

-When processing succeeds, you’ll see a “Success” status in the **Upload or delete history** table.
-At this point, the upload process is complete.
+When you find the “Success” status in the **Import history** table, the upload process is complete.

 ![Screenshot that shows successful processing.](../images/admin-status-success.png)